 This chapter covers the drawing functions that are provided with FLTK.

-There are only certain places you can execute drawing code in FLTK.
+There are only certain places you can execute FLTK code that draws to the computer's display.
 Calling these functions at other places will result in undefined behavior!

 labeltype(), and possibly other properties.